(Translate this site)

 Well, I was probably out of danger anyway I figured, so long as I kept putting more pavement between me and them.

 Civilian traffic forced me to weave in and out, switching lanes to get around slow pokes.
-Given the circumstances I occasionally used the emergency lane too when necessary.
+Given the circumstances, I occasionally used the emergency lane too when necessary.
 Though in Tennessee in those days you had to be extra careful in the practice.
 For the emergency lanes weren't meant for high speed use.
 The width of their useful pavement could fluctuate dramatically in spots, even leaving sharp-edged holes like traps awaiting the unwary.
 I'd once forced an enemy into hitting such a hole which was well-known to me but not him, in order to end some trouble.
 But even where the pavement was good there could be errant gravel from the land alongside the highway, or various auto debris like blown tire strips pushed there by traffic flow.
 The gravel could cause traction and steering problems; the rubber strips that and more, depending on their bulk and composition.

 There could also be metal car parts or objects which had fallen off truck cargo beds there.

 I was staying at around 100 to 110 mph, as it didn't appear my stalkers were anywhere near to catching up to me.
-Heck, they weren't even in sight anymore.
+Heck: they weren't even in sight anymore.

 I knew this stretch of interstate almost never displayed a trooper presence.
-So I didn't switch on my scanner either (my scanner utilized a different antenna arrangement from my CB and AM/FM radios).
-I figured I'd lay down a bit more distance just to be on the safe side, then jump off an exit to have a bite to eat while my pursuers had themselves a wild goose chase.
+So I didn't switch on my scanner either (my scanner utilized a different antenna arrangement from my CB and AM/FM radio).
+I figured I'd lay down a bit more distance just to be on the safe side, then jump off an exit to have a bite to eat, while my pursuers had themselves a wild goose chase.

-They wanted me off the interstate.
-Into territory and circumstances they could better control.
+They wanted me off the interstate, into territory and circumstances they could better control.

 Shadow's distinctive look was also hurting me.
 It was easy as hell to pick him out at a distance in broad daylight.
-Combine that with extensive radio-based coordination and maybe a couple dozen converging vehicles and you get one surprisingly robust ambush scenario.
+Combine that with extensive radio-based coordination, and maybe a couple dozen converging vehicles, and you get one surprisingly robust ambush scenario.

 Of course that also meant they badly needed to have me in hand before nightfall.